daattali/shinycssloaders/README.md

 # shinycssloaders
 Add CSS loader animations (spinners) to Shiny Outputs (e.g. plots, tables) in an automated fashion.
 Loading animations leverage on [Shiny JS events](https://shiny.rstudio.com/articles/js-events.html) and will show whilst the output value is not yet available or is 'out-of-date' (i.e. has been invalidated and the client hasn't received the new value).
 The spinners won't show if the output is not rendered (e.g. a `validate` or `req` is preventing it from being shown).

+The CSS animations are bundled from [https://projects.lukehaas.me/css-loaders/](https://projects.lukehaas.me/css-loaders/), where you can see how they appear.

 You can use it for any type of shiny output, by wrapping the UI element with the `withSpinner` tag:

 ```